 You will be eligible to apply for permanent residency two years after lodging a successful temporary partner visa application, provided your de facto partnership or marriage continues to meet the requirements listed above.
 At this stage, you will be required to provide further evidence to establish your eligibility for permanent residency.
 You may be either in or outside Australia when your permanent visa is granted.

 SunCoast Migration is able to advise you on putting together the most effective application for a successful partner visa.
-Please contact us for a free initial assessment of your situation.
+Please contact us for an initial assessment of your situation.